BlackDeath12/Cse15l-Lab-Reports/index.md

 Step 1
 ------
-To install VSCode simply go to https://code.visualstudio.com/ and follow the website directions.
+To install VSCode simply go [here](https://code.visualstudio.com/) and follow the website directions.
 After the install is complete, open VSCode on your computer and you should see something like this:

 ![Image](InstallVSCode.png)